vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 bright half of Jeystha 90-91; instruots Alarka in Yoga, 903; 80-called because it removes propounded anviksiki (adhya ten sing 90-91.

-tmavidyā) to Alarka and Prah Dasanirpaya of Hārita Venkata- lāda 903n; story of his con
+tmavidyā) to Alarka and Prah Dasanirṇaya of Hārita Venkata- lāda 903n; story of his con

 nātha 69, 138; contains con. ferring boons on Kartvirya olasiodis on ten vratas of which ocours in several Purāṇas 903a.